 Our Nominating and Corporate Governance Committee identifies candidates for director nominees in consultation with management, through the use of other advisors, through the recommendations submitted by Shareholders or through such other methods as the Nominating and Corporate Governance Committee deems to be helpful to identify candidates.
 Candidates recommended by Shareholders and other stakeholders are given appropriate consideration in the same manner as other candidates.
 Once candidates have been identified, our Nominating and Corporate Governance Committee confirms that the candidates meet all the minimum qualifications for director nominees established by the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee may gather information about the candidates through interviews, detailed questionnaires, background checks or any other means that the Nominating and Corporate Governance Committee deems to be appropriate in the evaluation process.
+The Nominating and Corporate Governance Committee deems to be appropriate in the evaluation process.
 The Nominating and Corporate Governance Committee then meets as a group to discuss and evaluate the qualifications and skills of each candidate, both on an individual basis and considering the overall composition and needs of the Board.
-Based on the results of the evaluation process, the Nominating and Corporate Governance Committee recommendes candidates as director nominees for appointment to the Board for the Board's approval.
+Based on the results of the evaluation process, the Nominating and Corporate Governance Committee recommends candidates as director nominees for appointment to the Board for the Board's approval.